 +61417 333 003

 I am a qualified Bookkeeper by trade and have over 25yrs experience in this field.
 My partner Glen has been a cattle farmer in North East Victoria for over 35yrs.
-Together we recently purchased 700 acres in the Koondrook area of Victoria and we are running a goat enterprise, with a focus on crossing Rangeland goats with meat goats for the meat processing market.
+Together we recently purchased 700 acres in the Koondrook area of Victoria and we are running a goat enterprise, with a focus on crossing Rangeland goats with Kalahari Reds for the meat processing market.

 With transparency and even traceability, we can uphold a sustainable and progressive society.
 I am excited to be part of the formation of the Kalahari Red Goat Society of Australia and my focus as a board member will be on promoting a society that provides clear, concise and transparent information for new people to the industry so that the breed can grow and prosper ethically.

 " I am not afraid of an army of lions led by a sheep.

 I am afraid of an army of sheep led by a lion"

 The role of the board is to set the strategic direction and to provide leadership and guidance for the society and its members and to deliver on its future initiatives.